VidVidex/HDL-on-PYNQ/README.md

 # HDL on PYNQ

 A guide on how to package HDL code (VHDL or Verilog) for PYNQ environments.

 The [official documentation](https://pynq.readthedocs.io/en/latest/overlay_design_methodology/overlay_tutorial.html) for creating PYNQ overlays is rather limited.
 It only shows how to use HLS code and even then it skips many important steps.
 The purpose of this guide is to better show how to get your VHDL or Verilog project running on your PYNQ board.

-I have a PYNQ-ZU board but the process should be similar on other boards as well.
+I have a PYNQ-ZU board, but the process should be similar on other boards as well.

 ## Overview